Mechanical Engineering Technology

 Why Choose Central Piedmont

 Our mechanical engineering technology associate degree is transferable to four-year schools in the UNC system offering the Bachelor's of Science in engineering technology.
 Students will enter the four-year school as a junior.
-The Central Piedmont mechanical engineering technology program is accredited by the Accreditation Board for Engineering and Technology (ABET).
 Our learning environments are home to the industry's latest equipment and software, as well as quality instructors who bring real-world experience into the classroom.
 This powerful combination of traditional teaching and hands-on learning prepares our students for employment in today's 21st century workforce.

 Real World Education